deepimagej/CI-deepimagej-bioimage-io/README.md

 After the 3 stages are completed and all the test summaries generated, a report is automatically created with the results of the testing for every model.

 The blue words from the figure represent code name-spaces that implement the functionality.
-Some code focuses only on the requirements for 1 of the stages, whereas other is needed all throughout the CI.
+Some code focus only on the requirements for one of the stages, whereas others are needed all throughout the CI.

 ### Manually tested models
 Manually tested models are represented by the ladder in the figure.
 These models are handled during the *init* stage and bypass all the other stages.